moffey0v0/earthquake-tsunami-prediction/README.md

 # earthquake-tsunami-prediction
-Analysis of global earthquake data for tsunami risk"
+Analysis of global earthquake data for tsunami risk Tsunamis are highly destructive events, making early prediction crucial for disaster mitigation.
+This project investigates whether machine learning can classify tsunami-generating earthquakes using seismic features such as magnitude, depth, and remoteness.
+Several models were evaluated, with XGBoost showing the strongest performance due to its ability to capture non-linear patterns and control overfitting.
+The study also analyzes feature behavior and key factors influencing tsunami generation, demonstrating the feasibility of data-driven tsunami prediction.